Cat’s Cradle 2018

 About The Wine

-The 2017 vintage saw the Western Cape very much in the grip of a long drought, with very little moisture reserves in the soils.
-The Paardeberg is challenging in the best of years, and we had to pay a lot of attention to ensure that we could harvest ripe, healthy grapes with sufficient acidity.
+The 2018 vintage saw little respite from the drought which has gripped the Western Cape over the last few years.
+Low moisture reserves in the Paardeberg make for challenging conditions in the best of years, and we had to pay a lot of attention to ensure that we could harvest ripe, healthy grapes with sufficient acidity.
 Our key focus during harvest is picking times.
-If we can pick grapes at the right time, we can achieve tension and ripeness in the wine without the need to manipulate and “dress-up” the wines.
+If we can pick grapes at the right time, we can achieve tension and ripeness in the wine without the need to manipulate and “dress-up”the wines.